marksibrahim/why-calculus-works/real_analysis.md

 ### Compactness

 A metric space is **compact** if every open cover has a finite subcover.
-An **open cover** is a union of open sets that contains the original set.
+An **open cover** is a union of open sets containing the metric space.

 It turns out there's a relationship between compactness and sequences in a space.
 If every sequence in space has a convergent subsequence, we say the the space is **sequentially compact**.
 It turns out **sequentially compact ** and **compact **are equivalent in any metric space!